Ceratitis capitata: Males

 In lek behavior, males begin by acquiring territory and jockeying with each other for optimal position.
 Leks are always located in positions that optimize the amount of sunlight penetrating the leaves.
 Mating in the C. capitata fly typically begins with males stationed at the bottom of the surface of leaves during the late morning or early afternoon.
 Once males are stationed at these locations, they begin the mating process by forming leks and releasing sex pheromones to attract virgin females.
 If successful, mating will occur during this time period.
 Another important location for copulation is on the fruit itself during the late morning or early afternoon.
 Males position themselves here in an attempt to copulate with already-mated females through seduction or force.
 A study conducted by Churchill-Stanland et al., showed that a male's size can dictate their mating success rate.
 Researchers found that flies weighing approximately 8–9 mg had optimum mating success while smaller flies (i.e. <6 mg) had significantly less mating success.
 Furthermore, when males were equal or larger in size, mating frequency was equal and events such as eclosion, flying, and mating speed were positively correlated with pupal size.

 During the courtship phase, a series of signals are exchanged between the male and the female.
 As the female approaches, the male tucks his abdomen under his body with his abdominal pouches still inflated and wings still vibrating.
 Once the female is within 3–5 mm of the male, the male will begin a series of head movements.
-Within 1–2 seconds of head movement initiation, the male begins rhythmically wing its fannings and moves closer to the female.
-Once close enough, the male then leaps onto the females back and begins copulation.
+Within 1–2 seconds of head movement initiation, the male begins rhythmically fanning its wings and moves closer to the female.
+Once close enough, the male then leaps onto the female's back and begins copulation.